mabafaba/giomap/README.md

 - leafletIO and mapio name consistency
 - leafletIO to accept IO as input (client side)
 - more clarity regarding what depends on / contains what (i.e. having a reference to the global map object in giomap.io.map is confusing).

+- files that are too large and should be split up into components:
+        - giomap.ejs
+        - createmap.ejs

 ## version history